jeremynoesen/AISpongeLite/README.md

 ### Background Music

-The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, Seaweed, Hello Sailor (b), Stars and Games, Comic Walk, and the Rock Bottom music from Rehydrated.
+The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, Seaweed, Hello Sailor (b), Drunken Sailor, Stars and Games, Comic Walk, and the Rock Bottom music from Rehydrated.
 One of these is chosen at random per episode.
 There is also a rare chance that Grass Skirt Chase, Gator, Sneaky Snitch, or the Better Call Saul opening will be chosen as a callback to the original AI Sponge.

 ### Sound Effects